bobbin-rs/bobbin-cli/README.md

 # Bobbin-CLI

-bobbin-cli (bobbin) is a command line tool for automating your embedded development workflow.

-bobbin-cli (bobbin) is a tool designed to make it easy to build, deploy, test and debug embedded devices using a unified CLI. bobbin-cli understands Rust's cargo / xargo package managers but can also work with Make or any other build system.
+bobbin-cli is a tool designed to make it easy to build, deploy, test and debug embedded devices using a unified CLI. bobbin-cli understands Rust's cargo / xargo package managers but can also work with Make or any other build system.